The Sun's Supergranulation: Classical fluid theory and phenomenological models

-Finally, it is known theoretically and experimentally that even in the absence of any effect such as magnetic couplings, rotation or shear, the value of the thermal Prandtl number can significantly affect the scales and time evolution of convection, both in the linear and nonlinear regimes.
+Finally, it is known both theoretically and experimentally that even in the absence of any effect such as magnetic couplings, rotation or shear, the value of the thermal Prandtl number can significantly affect the scales and time evolution of convection, both in the linear and nonlinear regimes.
 Its value notably controls the threshold of secondary oscillatory instabilities of convection rolls \citep{busse72}.
-At very low Prandtl numbers, \cite{thual92} showed that a very rich dynamical behaviour resulting from the interactions between the primary convection mode and the secondary oscillatory instability takes place close to the convection threshold.
+At very low Prandtl numbers, \cite{thual92} showed that a rich dynamical behaviour associated with the interactions between the primary convection mode and the secondary oscillatory instability takes place close to the convection threshold.
 This includes travelling and standing wave convection.

-Most theoretical studies of supergranulation to date have been either ideal (no dissipation) or for $\pr\sim\prm\sim 1$.
-For this reason, some important physical effects relevant to supergranulation-scale convection may well have been overlooked until now.
+Overall, most theoretical studies of supergranulation to date have been either ideal (no dissipation) or for $\pr\sim\prm\sim 1$.
+For this reason, some important thermal effects relevant to supergranulation-scale convection may well have been overlooked until now.
+Note that this limitation also applies to most numerical simulations.